cp2004/Octoprint-Upgrade-To-Py3/README.md

 2. `-c` or `--custom`: Force use of custom input, as would be standard on non-OctoPi installs.
 Useful if you have multiple installs, but started on OctoPi.

 ## Returning to the old install
 The script saves your old environment at `path/to/env.bak` and you can use the other script in this repo, [go_back.py](https://github.com/cp2004/Octoprint-Upgrade-To-Py3/blob/master/go_back.py) to return to the old install.
-Particularly useful if the install fails or some plugins are not Python 3 compatible, and you want to go back to python 2.
+Particularly useful if the install fails or some plugins are not Python 3 compatible, and you want to go back to Python 2.
 ```
 curl https://raw.githubusercontent.com/cp2004/Octoprint-Upgrade-To-Py3/master/go_back.py --output go_back.py
 python3 upgrade.py
 ```

-## Common problems
-  - Installing [Bed Level Visualiser](https://github.com/jneilliii/OctoPrint-BedLevelVisualizer) may fail if numpy fails to install (sometimes silently...).
-See [here](https://github.com/jneilliii/OctoPrint-BedLevelVisualizer/issues/224#issuecomment-614968499) for a fix.

 ## What do I do if my system is not supported?
 ### OctoPi
 OctoPrint is only compatible with python3 and above for Python 3.6+.
 As a result, on earlier versions of OctoPi that were not based on Debian Buster, it is not possible to run this script on those OctoPi versions.